Qiskit/qiskit/README.md

 #### Setup your environment

-We recommend using python virtual environments to improve your experience.
+We recommend using python virtual environments to improve your Experience.
 Refer to our [Environment Setup documentation](doc/install.rst#3.1-Setup-the-environment) for more information.

 ## Creating your first Quantum Program